In this Article

 Tulsi contains an oil called eugenol, which can lead to harmful effects when consumed in excess.
 It can speed up the beating of the heart, cause burning sensations in the mouth and the throat, and also make your breathing shallow.
 Furthermore, it can cause dizziness, seizures, bleeding during urination, and in extreme cases, lead to a coma.

 While there is conflicting information about the consumption of tulsi tea during pregnancy, certain tests conducted indicate that it can help prevent indigestion, vomiting and back pain.
 One must note that no clinical trials have been conducted regarding these benefits.
 This is why doctors do not recommend the consumption of tulsi tea during pregnancy.

 However, tulsi tea is also known to reduce stress by reducing the production of cortisol hormone by the adrenal glands.

 Precautions to Take While Consuming Tulsi

-In case you would like to avail the health benefits of holy basil during pregnancy and make it a part of your diet, you will need to take the following precautions to ensure safety for both you and your baby.
+If you would like to avail of the health benefits of holy basil during pregnancy and make it a part of your diet, you will need to take the following precautions to ensure safety for both you and your baby.

 - Do not consume it in excess.
 While there is no recommended dosage for adaptogen herbs like basil, herbalists suggest consuming only 115 ml of decoction of the herb three times a day.

-- Wash the herbs thoroughly before consumption to clear out bacteria, parasites that may lead to food-borne infections like toxoplasmosis and listeriosis.
+- Wash the herbs thoroughly before consumption to clear out bacteria or parasites that may lead to food-borne infections like toxoplasmosis and listeriosis.

 - Always consult a doctor before making tulsi a part of your pregnancy diet.